deepak-lenka/realtime-image-agent/README.md

 - **Voice-Driven Interface**: Interact with the AI assistant using your voice for a natural conversation experience
 - **Iterative Image Refinement**: The agent asks thoughtful questions to help refine your image concept
-- **Real-Time Image Generation**: Generate images using OpenAI's DALL-E 3 model with a simple voice command
+- **Real-Time Image Generation**: Generate images using OpenAI's DALL-E 3 model (or GPT-image-1) with a simple voice command
 - **Modern UI**: Beautiful, responsive interface with real-time feedback and image display
 - **Push-to-Talk Mode**: Option to use push-to-talk for more controlled interactions